 2. What do I do if there are two workshops at the same time that I want to attend?

 This happens to everyone.
 The good news is that there are recordings of many of the workshops available, in case there was one you just loved, or there are two that you’d like to attend being given at the same time.
-Attendees will also be able to access most sessions through the end of 2020.
+Attendees will also be able to access most sessions through mid-2022.

 3. What if I go to a workshop that I think is less than helpful or downright bad?